wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 - HTTP POST flooding and resource exhaustion:
   It would be possible for an attacker in possession of authentication credentials valid for watching a WHEP stream to make multiple HTTP POST to the WHEP endpoint.
   This will force the WHEP endpoint to process the incoming SDP and allocate resources for being able to setup the DTLS/ICE connection.
-  While the malicious client does not need to initiate the DTLS/ICE connection at all, the WHIP session will have to wait for the DTLS/ICE connection timeout in order to release the associated resources.
+  While the malicious client does not need to initiate the DTLS/ICE connection at all, the WHEP session will have to wait for the DTLS/ICE connection timeout in order to release the associated resources.
   If the connection rate is high enough, this could lead to resource exhaustion on the servers handling the requests and it will not be able to process legitimate incoming ingests.
   In order to prevent this scenario, WHEP endpoints SHOULD implement a rate limit and avalanche control mechanism for incoming initial HTTP POST requests.

 - Insecure direct object references (IDOR) on the WHEP session locations:
-  If the URLs returned by the WHIP endpoint for the WHEP sessions location are easy to guess, it would be possible for an attacker to send multiple HTTP DELETE requests and terminate all the WHEP sessions currently running.
+  If the URLs returned by the WHEP endpoint for the WHEP sessions location are easy to guess, it would be possible for an attacker to send multiple HTTP DELETE requests and terminate all the WHEP sessions currently running.
   In order to prevent this scenario, WHEP endpoints SHOULD generate URLs with enough randomness, using a cryptographically secure pseudorandom number generator following the best practices in Randomness Requirements for Security {{!RFC4086}}, and implement a rate limit and avalanche control mechanism for HTTP DELETE requests.
   The security considerations for Universally Unique IDentifier (UUID) {{!RFC9562, Section 6}} are applicable for generating the WHEP sessions location URL.